thin-edge/tedge-container-bundle/README.md

     TEDGE_C8Y_OPERATIONS_AUTO_LOG_UPLOAD=always
     ```

-2. Init the device certificate (stored under `./device-cert) and upload it to Cumulocity IoT
+2. Activate your Cumulocity session using go-c8y-cli

     ```sh
+    set-session
+    ```

+    **Note**

+    Your go-c8y-cli session profile needs to have the following setting set (and you will have to run `set-session` again afterwards):

+    ```sh
+    c8y settings update session.alwaysIncludePassword true

+    # Then re-activate the session
+    set-session
+    ```

+3. Init the device certificate (stored under `./device-cert) and upload it to Cumulocity IoT

+    ```sh
     just init
     ```

-3. Start the container (using docker compose)
+4. Start the container (using docker compose)

     ```sh
     # using the justfile task